 (1) You have heard the testimony of, who testified as an opinion witness.
-1 's opinion.
-In deciding how much weight to give it, you ifications and how he reached his conclusions.
-Also consider instructions for weighing the credibility of witnesses.
-(3) Remember that you alone deci- de how much of a witness's testimony to believe, and how
+(2) You do not have to accept's opinion.
+In deciding how much weight to give it, you should consider the witness's qualifications and how he reached his conclusions.
+Also consider the other factors discussed in these instructions for weighing the credibility of witnesses.
+(3) Remember that you alone decide how much of a witness's testimony to believe, and how